nathasyae/fake-news-prediction/README.md

 Team
 1. Farel Firman
-farelyue
+Github username : farelyue
-jalanpolitikus@gmail.com
+Email : jalanpolitikus@gmail.com
 2. Nadya Tjindra
-nadyatjindra
+Github username : nadyatjindra
-nadya.tjindra@gmail.com
+Email : nadya.tjindra@gmail.com
 3. Nathasya Eliora
-nathasyae
+Github username : nathasyae
-elioranathasya@gmail.com
+Email : elioranathasya@gmail.com

 About Dataset
-This project used Fake and real news datasets by nama orgnya.
-The datasets consists of two csvs, True.csv and Fake.csv.
-The dataset have title, text, subject, and date posted as attributtes.
-The dataset can be accessed here: link.
+This project used Fake and Real news datasets.
+The datasets consists of two CSVs, which is True.csv and Fake.csv.
+The dataset consist of the columns title, text, subject, and date posted.

+The dataset can be accessed here: https://www.kaggle.com/clmentbisaillon/fake-and-real-news-dataset.

 References used
 In doing the work we used these links as references.